-The Create New Group window appears (see Figure 10-7).
+The Create New Group window appears (see Figure 10-8).

-3. Enter a group name into the Name your group field.
+2. Enter a group name into the Group Name field.

 Choose something descriptive, if possible, so that when you add people to it, they'll know what they're getting into.